Skip to Content

 The Florida Wrongful Death Act defines who can be considered a survivor and, therefore, eligible to participate in the lawsuit.
 These potential beneficiaries typically include:

-- Parents: If the deceased person had no surviving spouse or children, the parents of the deceased may be eligible to recover damages.
-However, they can only recover damages if they were dependent on the deceased for support or services.
+• Parents: If the deceased person had no surviving spouse or children, the deceased's parents may be eligible to recover damages.
+However, they can only recover damages if they depend on the deceased for support or services.

-- Other Dependents: In some cases, individuals who were dependent on the deceased for financial support or services may be considered beneficiaries.
+• Other Dependents: In some cases, individuals dependent on the deceased for financial support or services may be considered beneficiaries.
 This could include siblings, other relatives, or even non-relatives who relied on the deceased for support.

-- Estate: Any damages recovered in a wrongful death lawsuit in Florida are typically distributed through the estate of the deceased.
-The estate may be responsible for covering the deceased's medical and funeral expenses and may also receive compensation for these costs.
+• Estate: Any damages recovered in a wrongful death lawsuit in Florida are typically distributed through the deceased's estate.
+The estate may be responsible for covering the deceased's medical and funeral expenses and may receive compensation.

 What is the Role of a Personal Representative?